Destroyed the fifth and I hope the last cockroach of 2012 tonight. The kids spotted it scurrying across the floor when we returned from dinner.

 Olam’s financial analysis: OLAM SP Equity FA1

-Olam’s capital structure:: OLAM SP CAST
+Olam’s capital structure:: OLAM SP

 More corporate finance columns: NI CF